-For any business in today’s marketplace, visibility gives real-time awareness and big-time foresight.
-In addition to lending the ability to make a swift response to a situation, whether it is to fix the problem, or to seize an opportunity, visibility also gives you the power to predict certain outcomes to avert downtime or disaster, and also to seize opportunities.
+In today’s world, visibility facilitates real-time awareness and acute foresight.
+In addition to empowering terminals with the ability to respond swiftly to any situations, whether to fix the problem or to seize an opportunity, visibility can also be used to predict outcomes and avert downtime or potential pain points, thus boosting daily operations.

-In the container terminal business, where yard activities are complex and dynamic, full visibility, whether in 2D or 3D, is critical.
-For instance, smart Terminal Operating Solutions (TOS), today, give a clear view of cargo properties while advanced zoom functions provide important data to extend the limits of human eyes.
+In the terminal business, where yard activities and cargo management are complex and dynamic, full visibility is critical, whether in 2D or 3D.
+For instance, smart Terminal Operating System (TOS) gives a clear view of cargo properties while advanced zoom functions provide important data that may be easily overlooked by the human eyes.

 The First Step

 The first thing to consider is standardization — streamline operational processes, consolidate digital systems, centralized data sharing and automate core workflows.

 Adopting standardization enables terminals to optimize real-time work.
 Standardization will allow insights into daily operational processes to monitor disruptions or exceptions, track cargo locations, optimize shipping schedules and eventually build customer service.
 Information that points to inefficiencies can be quickly picked up to avoid potential disruptions as they are flagged out to operations personnel.
 This will minimize unnecessary costs and schedule delays, and effectively manage carbon footprint.